gary-jipp/lighthouse-react-w07d01/README.md

   - in functional React, components are just JavaScript functions
   - designing components

- ##  JSX
-  - what is jsx?
-  - embedding JS variables in markup
-  - similar to EJS in an Express App
-  - can even make markup a variable

 ##  Create a React app
   - create-react app.
 Often you'll see it called "CRA"
   - npx, what is that?